Hosted Mode

 A 1-minute test call should reduce your balance by 26 cents.

-If the AI does not respond after connecting, check: (1) your system_prompt is not empty, (2) the voice ID is valid (list with GET /api/v1/voices), (3) your balance is sufficient.
+If the AI does not respond after connecting, check: (1) your system_prompt is not empty, (2) the voice slug is valid (list with GET /api/v1/voices), (3) your balance is sufficient.

 Call recording